Jan Egeland: Criticism

 Egeland has been criticized for the way he handles relief programs.

 In 2007, the Norwegian TV channel TV2 aired a documentary entitled De hvite hjelperne (The white helpers) with footage and research from Malawi concerning the Norwegian Red Cross's donation of hundreds of Norwegian army surplus M621 trucks.
 The documentary highlighted the trucks' primitive construction and poor condition, and general uselessness to the Malawi community.
 Although Egeland and the Red Cross declared this operation a success, the trucks were little more than scrap metal.

 In March 2008, TV2 aired another documentary entitled Sultbløffen (The famine scam) about the 2005–06 Niger food crisis.
-Then-UN relief coordinator Egeland and several others were accused of bluffing and of blowing the situation out of proportion.
+Then-UN relief coordinator Egeland was, along with several others, accused of bluffing and of blowing the situation out of proportion.